 What can you do with your money judgment?
 California allows the judgment to last 10 years and judgments can be renewed for an additional 10 years if the Landlord creditor renews it in a timely manner.
 When judgments are renewed the interest that has accrued will be added to the principal amount owed.
 Landlords might consider using the judgment as a bargaining tool in the negotiation of a possible “cash for keys” or buyout agreement with their tenant.
 (Of course, before discussing a possible buyout agreement with tenants, landlords are required to provide the tenant with disclosures of tenant rights such as the right not to enter into a buyout agreement and the right to consult an attorney.)
 Tenants’ rights and required disclosures are different for each county, so landlords are encouraged to consult with an attorney prior to discussing the topic with their tenants.
 As before the pandemic, buyouts continue to be an effective tool to resolve disputes and safely conclude the landlord-tenant relationship, with the landlord recovering possession of the rental unit.

-The attorneys at Zacks, Freedman & Patterson can assist you navigate eviction moratoria and other real estate matters.
+The attorneys at Zacks & Freedman, PC can assist you in navigating the Alameda County eviction moratorium and other real estate matters.
 Contact us at your convenience to request a consultation.